canerteyfik/minimum-enclosing-circle-and-B-Spline/README.md

 # minimum-enclosing-circle-and-B-Spline
            Minimum Çevreleyen Çember ve B Spline

+      -Abstract

+-The purpose of this project is to read n pieces x-y points in a file with a .txt (or .csv) extension.
+After that the second thing make it draw the smallest circle surrounding n pieces point on the x-y coordinate .
+In the same time  plots the curve of b splines passing through or near these n pieces points.

       -  Proje Hakkında
 -Bu projede amaç points.txt dosyasındaki noktaları okuyan ve bu noktaları kapasayan en küçük çemberi